RaminHAL9001/Dao/README.md

 which are simply sequences of atoms and strings.
-For each pattern that matches the query, the associated actions (Lisp expressions) are executed in response, although these Lisp expressions are simply Lisp function calls that call back into your Haskell program via the BIFs you define.
+For each pattern that matches the query, the associated actions (Lisp expressions) are executed in response, although these Lisp expressions are simply Lisp function calls that call back into your Haskell program via the BIFs you define to the system.

 Pattern-Action pairs are called production rules (or just "Rules"), and can be stored into a flat file database which we could call a "production rule